⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Handcuffs Do Not Automatically Mean Arrest — But They Matter

-Courts allow limited use when circumstances support it.
+Courts allow limited use during detention when safety concerns justify it.

-Routine handcuffing without explanation pushes the encounter toward arrest.
+Routine handcuffing without explanation pushes an encounter toward arrest status.

 Arrest often involves relocation.

-If you are transported to another location without consent,
+If you are transported without consent, that strongly indicates arrest.

 Commands vs. Requests Signal Escalation